 Valerian Jatamansi is a Perennial herb, not cultivated but grows wildly.
 It bears pink or white flowers.

-In traditional and modern Indian medicine, Valerian Jantamansi is pretty well known.
+In traditional and modern Indian medicine, Valeriana Jantamansi is pretty well known.
 For centuries it has been used for medicinal purposes, especially in Ayurvedic (Indian) systems of medicine.

 Found mostly in the temperate Himalayas region, from Kashmir to Bhutan and Khasi Hills.
 It grows well in moist loamy soils having partial shades of trees.